ISAC Network Planning: Sensing Coverage Analysis and 3-D BS Deployment Optimization: Optimal Sensing Deployment Analysis

-Based on the conclusions of Propositions 1–4 above, we can further characterize the optimal deployment features for large-scale regions.
+By exploiting invariance to rigid motions (global translations, rotations, and reflections) together with the uniform-area scaling in Proposition~4, an optimal BS deployment computed for a canonical region can transfer directly to any translated/rotated/reflected/scaled instance of that region.
+Based on the conclusions of Propositions 1-4 above, we can further characterize the optimal deployment features for large-scale regions.
 In particular, for extensive areas the optimal deployment exhibits clear regularity (defined here as the presence of repetitive, periodic, or structured spatial arrangements), thereby significantly simplifying the design process.

 \begin{remark} {\textbf{Area Periodicity}}.
-Although a rigorous proof in the general case is still open, it is intuitively reasonable that the optimal deployment $\mathbf{b}^*$ is $\Lambda$-periodic, whenever the sensing region is sufficiently large and BSs are densely deployed.
+Although a rigorous proof in the general case is still open, it is intuitively reasonable that the optimal deployment $\mathbf{b}^*$ is $\Lambda$-periodic, whenever the sensing region is sufficiently large, effectively a tiling of identical subregions, and BSs are densely deployed.
 In other words, for any translation vector $v\in\Lambda$, the optimal deployment follows the invariance to displacement principle as described in Proposition \ref{TranslationInvariance}.
 The key intuition is that the total cost decomposes into a sum of identical local costs over each periodic sub-region, each depending mainly on the pattern within that sub-region and invariant under $\Lambda$-translations.
 If two sub-regions had different deployment patterns, one with higher cost, one could copy the lower-cost pattern into the other sub-regions to reduce the overall CRLB, contradicting the assumed optimality of $\mathbf{b}^*$.
 Therefore, the optimal deployment must repeat the same pattern across all sub-regions, yielding $\Lambda$-periodicity. \end{remark}

 Moreover, upon leveraging Proposition \ref{ScaleInvariance} and the analysis in Remark \ref{RegularRegion}, we can derive an upper bound on the scaling law of the area CRLB as follows, which can serve as a guideline for ISAC network deployment.